ItsAsbreuk/itsa-gallery/src/gallery-itsadialog/README.md

 ===========

-This module adds three sugar dialogs to the Y-class:
+This module adds three sugar Promise-dialogs to the Y-class:

 <b>Y.alert()</b> --> dialog with no input-field and only an 'OK'-button.